cameronbracken/classy/atmo/chaos-talk/notes.markdown

 ## Chaotic Systems
 - Scientific Climate
 	- Skeptical of Computers
-	- Universe is well behaved, ``Belief in approximation and convergence''
+	- Universe is well behaved, 'Belief in approximation and convergence'
-		- ``Arbitrarily small influenced do not blow up to have arbitrarily large effects ... approximately accurate input gives approximately accurate output''
+		- 'Arbitrarily small influenced do not blow up to have arbitrarily large effects ... approximately accurate input gives approximately accurate output'
 - First discovered by Edward Lorenz
 	- Meteorologist and Mathematician
 	- Weather forecaster for Army in WWII